Brian Michael Smith: Early life

 Smith was raised on the east side of Ann Arbor, Michigan by his mother, Ingrid Smith, an event planner and Ford Motor Company employee, with the support of a close-knit family.
 He and his mother spent his early years living with aunts, cousins, and a brother.
 Smith is a transgender man.
 Though assigned female at birth he identified and was perceived as male throughout his childhood.
 He challenged pressures to conform to his assigned gender role through performance and athletics.

-While attending Ann Arbor Pioneer High School, he played defensive end and fullback on the boys football team during the fall, and set records in shot put and pole vaulting on the girls track & field team in the spring.
+While attending Ann Arbor Pioneer High School, he played defensive end and fullback on the boys' football team during the fall, and set records in shot put and pole vaulting on the girls track & field team in the spring.
 On September 17, 1999, during a game at Traverse City, Smith became the first person assigned female at birth to score a varsity touchdown in the State of Michigan.

 Smith studied acting and video production at Kent State University.
 Upon graduation, he began teaching drama and media literacy to teens until he moved to New York City to pursue a career in acting.

 He began training under Terry Knickerbocker at the William Esper Studio in 2011.
 While studying, he earned featured roles on a few TV shows and a Toyota commercial opposite Eli Manning.

 Career

 He has also explored the stage, performing stand-up, sketch, and improv comedy as a member of numerous troupes including Gotham City Improv, as well as acting in off-Broadway and regional theater in a handful of plays, including Women Are Crazy Because Men Are A**Holes and Mitch Albom's Duck Hunter Shoots Angel.

 In 2015, he earned his first speaking credit in Season 4 of HBO's Girls opposite Jemima Kirke and Adam Driver.
-This followed with similar roles on TV shows including Blue Bloods, Person of Interest, and Law & Order: SVU.
+This followed with similar roles on TV shows including Blue Bloods, Person of Interest, and Law & Order: Special Victims Unit.

 His role as Toine Wilkins, a police officer, in Ava DuVernay's Queen Sugar, (OWN), launched him into a series of high-profile roles including political strategist Pierce Williams in Showtime's The L Word: Generation Q (2019) cast.
-Smith became the first Black openly trans man in a series regular role on network television when he was cast as firefighter Paul Strickland in FOX's 9-1-1: Lone Star (2020).
+Smith became the first Black openly transgender man in a series regular role on network television when he was cast as firefighter Paul Strickland in FOX's 9-1-1: Lone Star (2020).
 Other appearances include NBC's Chicago P.D., HBO's Girls and Showtime's thriller Homeland.